ch0colate-3xplosion/Cyber-Security/README.md

 # Cyber Security Notes, Resources, and Scripts

-A repository for my Cyber Security Notes, Resources, Links, my Scripts, other peoples Scripts, mines and other tools.
+A repository for my Cyber Security Notes, Resources, Links, my Scripts, other peoples Scripts, mines and other peoples tools.
+I have segregated the resources, links, and scripts, tools based of cyber security certifications, and red team penetration notes.

 ## OSINT Online Websites
 1. https://www.shodan.io